CarsonDavis/CarsonDavis.github.io/_posts/2025-02-15-film_camera_photos.md

 ### Shooting Experience

 If you ever have a chance to go out and shoot with a Voigtländer Prominent, I think you'll begin to understand the low sales numbers.
 Honestly, it's terrible to use.
-Despite being volumetrically about the same size my Nikon FM2, with film loaded the Voigtlander weighs a whopping 1144g to the Nikon's 820g.
+Despite being volumetrically about the same size my Nikon FM2, with film loaded the Voigtländer weighs a whopping 1144g to the Nikon's 820g.
 The viewfinder is incredibly far to the right in a way that makes it feel like you face is always in conflict with your hand, and good lord is the viewfinder shockingly tiny.
-I'd say it is about the same brightness and size as my 1937 Leica IIIa, but where the Leica has a magnified, high-accuracy second rangefinder window, the Voigtlander has a small, integrated patch in the middle of the tiny viewing window.
+I'd say it is about the same brightness and size as my 1937 Leica IIIa, but where the Leica has a magnified, high-accuracy second rangefinder window, the Voigtländer has a small, integrated patch in the middle of the tiny viewing window.

 The focusing knob on top of the camera is an absolute mind fuck, and is unlike any other camera I own.
 To be sure, it is technically possible to get excellent results with it, but it just feels awful to use.
 Lest you think that it can't be any different from using knob focusing on say, a Yashica TLR, let me assure you, it is a far inferior experience.
 It rotates smoothly, yet it somehow jerks with the inertia of the lens, always straining your confidence.